mkessler21/mkessler21/README.md

 Max Kessler's Projects and Coursework Repository

-🎓 Senior Data Science Major at UC Berkeley | First-Generation Student | Aspiring Product/Project Manager
+🎓 Senior Data Science Major at UC Berkeley

 Welcome to my repository!
 This is a curated collection of my academic and personal projects, showcasing my growth in data science, software development, and machine learning.

 📚 Coursework Highlights
 Computer Science & Data Science